The NBA’s Most Valuable Player is voted on by a panel of 100 media members, who rank MVP candidates first through fifth.

 Since 1956 when the first NBA regular season MVP award was handed out, five most valuable players finished their careers without winning the ultimate prize while three are still in pursuit of that elusive chip.

-It’s almost unfair to put Rose on this list because he has been bitten by the injury bug several times.
+It’s almost cruel to put Rose on this list because he has been bitten by the injury bug several times.
 But the fact of the matter is D-Rose has an MVP trophy sitting at his home despite an incomplete career.
 He doesn’t own a championship ring nor has he set foot in an NBA Finals game.
 During his time in Chicago, Rose’s Bulls squad had a very nice nucleus and were strong contenders for the title.
 A devastating ACL injury in the 2012 playoffs dramatically cut down Rose’s promising career.
 Despite flashes of his old self, Rose never returned to his MVP form.
 He lost the burst that made him such a tough cover, and his jump shot never got good enough to keep defenses from sagging back.
 Rose has since left Chicago and all the physical gifts that made him so special are no longer there.
 Rose bounced around the league for the next five seasons, playing in New York, Cleveland, Minnesota and Detroit.

 Westbrook is one of the most polarizing stars in the league.
 He has about as many detractors as admirers, and that list includes current players.
 Some people were bothered by Westbrook’s “Spalding” comment, referring to the ball being his only friend when’s on the court.
 Westbrook also rubs a lot of folks the wrong way with his abrasive personality.
 But what drives a lot of basketball pundits completely batty is Westbrook’s shot selection and recklessness.
 He can shoot you back in the game, but he can easily shoot you out of the game.
 Critics point to a playoff loss to Houston in 2017 when Westbrook scored 51 points, grabbed 10 rebounds, and dished out 13 assists.
 Despite posting a triple-double, Westbrook was blamed for the loss after making just 17 of 43 shots, including 4-for-18 in the fourth quarter.
 Westbrook’s physical attributes aren’t enough.
 He struggles shooting 3-pointers and takes ill-timed shots late in ballgames.
 Sportswriters and broadcasters point to the historic nature of his triple-double season 2017 as the main case for him winning the MVP despite his team finishing sixth in the conference.
 But Yahoo Sports’ Vincent Goodwill asked this profound question: Would the media voted for Westbrook had he averaged 30-9-9?
 If you really studied your basketball history, Oscar Robertson finished third in the MVP voting during the season he averaged a triple-double.